tudocomp/tudocomp/docs/Documentation.md

 information on how to invoke the compressor and decompressor on a command-line level (ie. command, arguments, and how input / output is passed to them).

+These suites are stored in files that can be selected by passing the `--suite` parameter, followed by the path to the suite file, to the comparison tool.

-Technically speaking, a suite must be a valid Python statement that resolves to a list of `CompressorPair` objects.
+Technically speaking, a suite file must contain a valid Python statement that resolves to a list of `CompressorPair` objects.
 These are (named) tuples of a string (the display name) and two `Exec` objects that define the command-line interface for the compressor and decompressor, respectively.
 To that end, `Exec` contains the command-line to execute as well as means to pass input and output file information.

 The following example defines a small suite for comparing `gzip` against a *tudocomp* implementation of LZ77 with subsequent Huffman coding: